-- The customer simultaneously receives and consumes the benefits provided by the Company's performance as the Group performs; or - The Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - he Company's performance does not create an asset with an alternative use to the Company and an entity has an enforceable right to payment for performance completed to date.
+- 1. The customer simultaneously receives and consumes the benefits provided by the Company's performance as the Group performs; or - 2.
+The Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - 3.
+The Company's performance does not create an asset with an alternative use to the Company and an entity has an enforceable right to payment for performance completed to date.